 - 10.5.1.
-Below are the details for GCNYC's payment methods: - All payments can be made online with a credit/debit card or by ACH transfer - All payments must be made in US Dollars. - GCNYC is not able to accept cash payments.
+Below are the details for GCNYC's payment methods: - All payments can be made online with a credit/debit card or directly to the College bank account via ACH transfer. - All payments must be made in US Dollars. - GCNYC is not able to accept cash payments.